 You are here

-This application should be completed and turned in by the instructor of the education activity.
+Educators interested in having their course approved by MLA need to complete the online application form in the MLA Educational Clearinghouse .
+It is recommend that you review application questions below including italicized directions to prepare your proposal prior to beginning online application form.
+This application should be completed and submitted by the instructor of the education activity.
 It should not be filled out by the sponsoring organization, (e.g. MLA chapter, local consortium, etc.).

 List exact activity title to be used for all activity references.